-Contact reception services at your local Health and Social Care Partnership office who may make a referral to the Independent Living Service.
-If you are in receipt of services your social worker will also be able to refer you.
-Referrals are also taken from other agencies such as GPs, district nurses etc.
+Contact reception services at a Health and Social Care Partnership office who may make a referral to the Independent Living Service.
+Your social worker will be able to refer you.
+Referrals are taken from other agencies such as GPs, district nurses etc.

 We have a priority system to make sure the service is provided as soon as it can be for the people who need it most.
 For example:

 - people being discharged or at risk of being admitted to hospital

 - people whose current caring support is at risk of breaking down